 Just like Boomerang, Streak allows you to schedule your email and track if the email is being opened.
 But it also gives you real-time notifications; Streak helps you to stay on top of the conversations with your clients by organising your entire communication flow.

 You can even share emails across a team of people (if you need to, without the need to forward emails or cc them), you can easily split email threads.
 Oh, and it also keeps on top of the deals you’ve got in the pipeline and your support and customer service queue.

 In short, Streak does everything you’d expect a CRM to do, and for personal use, it’s even completely free.

 Talking about email.
 One of the best ways to build a relationship with your customers is by staying on top of mind by helping them.
-By sharing the knowledge, you have that might be interesting for them as well.
+By sharing knowledge you have that might be interesting for them as well.

 Up until some time ago though, sending newsletters was a challenging task.
-You needed to know how to create HTML templates, required to have some designs skills and that was even before you send your first newsletter.
+You needed to know how to create HTML templates, required to have some designs skills and that even before sending your first newsletter.

 With Revue, this process is super simple.
 And by installing their Chrome extension, every time you find something interesting online, you can easily save it to your account so you have everything ready so you can create and send newsletters fasters than the coffee machine can make you a fresh cup of joe.

 Revue is free for the first 50 subscribers on your newsletter, so even for if you have a small client base at the moment, it is worthwhile checking them out.